cooperWWrachow/Spotify-Playlist-Generator/README.md

 in the playlist.

-Currently, this is just a Python script with Flask to help with authentication, but I do have the goals of turning it into a legitimate web app for humans to utilize.
+Currently, all the functionalityof generting the playlist is complete and can be ran on a server through command line.
+My next goal in the time being is to turn it into a functional website for users.